 In this post I describe how and why I created a .NET Core global tool to easily convert configuration stored in web.config files to the JSON format more commonly used for configuration in ASP.NET Core.Really helpful post if you’re migrating from an web.config to asp.net core and want to transition to json config.
 Link: https://andrewlock.net/converting-web-config-files-to-appsettings-json-with-a-net-core-global-tool/

 The .NET Garbage Collector (GC) is really cool.
 It helps providing our applications with virtually unlimited memory, so we can focus on writing code instead of manually freeing up memory.
 But how does .NET manage that memory?
 What are hidden allocations?
 Are strings evil?
 It still matters to understand when and where memory is allocated.
 In this talk, we go over the base concepts of .NET memory management and explore how .NET helps us and how we can help .NET – making our apps better.
-Expect profiling, Intermediate Language (IL), and using ClrMD to mimic some inspections dotMemory provides.https://www.youtube.com/watch?v=9FEfy9y0fFQ
+Expect profiling, Intermediate Language (IL), and using ClrMD to mimic some inspections dotMemory provides.Link: https://www.youtube.com/watch?v=9FEfy9y0fFQ